FagnerJB/cheatsheets/docs/html/tags/form-search-fieldset-legend-label-input-textarea-datalist-select-optgroup-option-output.md

 ## Description

-HTML provides several elements that can be used together to create forms that the user can fill out and submit to the website or application.
+HTML provides several elements that can be used together to create forms that the user can fill out and submit to the website server or application.

 ### form